 - 1. BEFORE EACH USE, inspect the general condition of the tool.
 Check for:

-- loose hardware,
+- · loose hardware,

-- misalignment or binding of moving parts,
+- · misalignment or binding of moving parts,

 - · damaged cord/electrical wiring,

-- · cracked or broken parts, and
+- cracked or broken parts, and

 - any other condition that may affect its safe operation.

 - 2. AFTER USE, wipe external surfaces of the tool with clean cloth. - 3.
+Inspect the Chuck and remove any dirt or debris. - 4.
 AWARNING!
-TO PREVENT SERIOUS INJURY: If the plug or the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.
+TO PREVENT SERIOUS INJURY: If the supply cord of this power tool is damaged, it must be replaced only by a qualified service technician.